 It can be incredibly difficult for humans to completely eliminate bias, particularly if it is subconscious.
 This is where having the right supportive tools, including AI recruitment tools, can come into play.

 An AI recruitment tool can look at your candidates objectively to help determine which individual is right for your open position.
 However, AI is not automatically free from bias.
-In fact, one major e-commerce company had to scrape their AI recruitment tool because it was showing bias towards women.
+In fact, one major e-commerce company had to scrap their AI recruitment tool because it was showing bias towards women.

 A whopping 45% of employers believe the recruitment tools they’re using are ineffective at helping diverse candidates find their company.
 It’s crucial for your organization that you choose a tool that provides you with the processes and systems you need to create an inclusive recruitment process.